adsk-ui/idiomatic.js/readme.md

 5. <a name='practical'>Practical Style</a>

 Portal uses RequireJS to manage dependencies.
 Therefore files should be written as AMD modules.
-Use [http://requirejs.org/docs/api.html#cjsmodule](simplified CommonJS wrapper) for requiring dependencies.
+Use [simplified CommonJS wrapper](http://requirejs.org/docs/api.html#cjsmodule) for requiring dependencies.

     ```javascript